Action/emotion

 Dreaming About Unresolved Issues: Meaning, Psychology & Symbolism

-Dreams about unresolved issues may reflect your subconscious desire to address lingering conflicts or emotions.
+Dreams about unresolved issues often reflect the mind’s attempt to process lingering emotions or conflicts.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →